nobuyuki83/Physics-based_Animation_2021S/task3/README.md

 ## Problem 2

-Optimize the deformation enrgy by solving the minimization of the deformation energy one-by-one for each vertex.
+Optimize the deformation energy by solving the minimization of the deformation energy one-by-one for each vertex.

 ----